NETTRRE/GRN-infer/README.md

 ## Usage

+1.Install
+  pip install -r requirements.txt
+  Requires Python ≥ 3.8 (3.9–3.11 recommended)

-1. Preparing  for  time-series gene expression profiles
+2. Preparing  for  time-series gene expression profiles

    For the input data, ensure that it is structured with rows representing different time points and columns corresponding to various genes